Working After Retirement: How to Apply for a Position and Get the Job

 Connect or reconnect with anybody and everybody you know in any field that interests you.

-They can keep you apprised of opportunities as they arise and put in a good word for you with the people who are in a position to help you reach your goals.
+They can keep you apprised of opportunities as they arise and put in a good word for you with the people who can help you reach your goals.
 “Networking is marketing.
 Marketing yourself, your uniqueness, and what you stand for.”
 (Christine Comaford-Lynch).

 “Un-retiring” or choosing to pursue an “encore career” has a few challenges, but the benefits are far more numerous.

-Even if you feel like you’re a little out of the loop when it comes to industry trends, standards, and technology because you left the arena for a while, it shouldn’t take much to get back on track.
+Even if you feel like you’re a little out of the loop regarding industry trends, standards, and technology because you left the arena for a while, it shouldn’t take much to get back on track.
 After all, you were a pro in your day.

 Millions of people have started encore careers, and you’re as capable as any of them.